 The Galileo enigma.
 A Southern Hemisphere disappointment or not?
 Galileo’s reputation in the Northern Hemisphere is well earned.
-His achievements there have made him the outstanding stallion on the planet, and he is firmly established as world #1 in the TRC Global Rankings.
+His achievements there have made him perhaps the outstanding stallion on the planet, a longtime world #1 in the TRC Global Rankings (#2 in September 2018).

-He has been champion British and Irish sire eight times.
+He has been champion British and Irish sire eight times (a ninth title has been added since this article was written).
 In Europe this year, his progeny have won more prize money than the next five stallions on the list put together.
 Worldwide he tops the G1 earnings earnings list, his total even bettering that of Deep Impact in Japan.

 His stakes winner strike rate in the Northern Hemisphere hovers at around 14 percent.
 With his 57 G1 winners up north, there is no doubt he is one of the all-time greats.